gillib/diagnosticSearch/README.md

 the port value to one that is free on your machine

 # Run Server:
-open the terminal in the projects main directory and enter the `npm start` command
+- Open the terminal in the projects main directory and enter the `npm start` command

 # Indexing Documents